Dickinson's Real Deal

-Dickinson's Real Deal is a UK modern antiques and collectables television programme that is broadcast on ITV and presented by David Dickinson.
+Dickinson's Real Deal is a British modern antiques and collectables television programme is broadcast on ITV as part of the afternoon schedule.
+It is presented by David Dickinson.
 A US version of the show, produced by Zodiak USA and titled simply Real Deal, was aired for one series on the History Channel.
 The format was the same except that the US show lacked the on-screen host for intervention on the deals.

 Format

 The shows are recorded at UK venues to which members of the public are invited to bring their antiques and collectables.
 Independent valuers estimate the value of these items.

 The items are then passed to the dealers, who make their own valuation and try to purchase them by placing a cash offer on the table.
 Once the initial offer is placed the sellers will often ask for a higher amount.
 Then, David Dickinson will often step in to give some advice and reveal the valuers estimations.
 David, being on the side of the seller; will then haggle with and edge the dealer to give more money.
 This will quite often lead to the dealer's offer being adjusted.
 The valuers' estimations are revealed to the owner, the television audience and the dealer.

 The seller then decides whether to accept or decline what the dealer has offered.
-If the deal is declined items go to auction where David can be seen with the seller watching over proceeding in the sale room.
+If the deal is declined items go to auction where David can be seen with the seller watching over proceedings in the sale room.

-Present dealers
+Dealers

-Dealers featured in the series at present;
+Current Dealers featured in the series;